sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

 keywords: debug
-description: There are several options to debug ${solutionName} and troubleshoot its activity.
+description: How to enable the debug mode of the Hardware Sentry Agent (core engine) and the OpenTelemetry Collector.

 # Debugging

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-As there are 2 separate processes in **${solutionName}**, there are 2 separate debugging mechanisms.
-Depending on the issue you're experiencing, you may need to troubleshoot one or the other of these main components:
+Depending on the issue you are experiencing, you will have to either enable the debug mode for the **Hardware Sentry Agent** or for the **OpenTelemetry Collector**.

-1. **Hardware Sentry Agent**, a Java process that launches the _OpenTelemetry Collector_ and performs the actual hardware monitoring, connecting to each of the monitored hosts and retrieving information about their hardware components (core engine).
+The **Hardware Sentry Agent** (core engine) is a Java process which launches the _OpenTelemetry Collector_ and performs the hardware monitoring by connecting to each of the configured hosts and retrieving information about their hardware components.
+Enable its debug mode if there's no data available in your observability platform.

-2. **OpenTelemetry Collector**, which is in charge of pulling metrics, traces and logs periodically and pushing them to the destination.
+The **OpenTelemetry Collector** is in charge of pulling metrics, traces, and logs periodically and pushing them to the observability platform.
+Enable its debug mode, if data is missing (the monitoring coverage is incomplete).

-If you're not getting any data at all at the destination framework, you are probably facing issues with the _Collector_.
-If some data is missing (the monitoring coverage is incomplete), it's more likely a problem with the core engine.

-## Hardware Sentry Agent
+## Hardware Sentry Agent (core engine)

-To enable the debug mode of the core engine, edit the **config/hws-config.yaml** file and add the `loggerLevel` property as in the below example:
+To enable the debug mode of the core engine, edit the **config/hws-config.yaml** file and add the `loggerLevel` property:

 ```yaml
 loggerLevel: debug